2 Quick-start Setup Guide for Wallet Based Transparent Data Encryption

 to the directory that you just created:SYS> alter system set WALLET_ROOT = '/etc/ORACLE/KEYSTORES/$ORACLE_SID' scope = spfile;

-- Restart the database to activate those two parameters.
+- Restart the database to activate this parameter.

 - The next parameter defines AES256 as the default encryption encryption